kurianbenoy/whisper_normalizer/README.md

     'i am a little teapot short and stout tip me over and pour me out'

-This model extends Whisper_normalizer to support indic languages as well.
+### This model extends Whisper_normalizer to support Indic languages as well.

 The logic for normalization in Indic languages is derived from [indic-nlp-library](https://github.com/anoopkunchukuttan/indic_nlp_library).
 The logic for Malayalam normalization is expanded beyond the Indic NLP library.

 ``` python
 from whisper_normalizer.indic_normalizer import MalayalamNormalizer